-Text - Mantel, and Smith, Plant Biotechnology Dixon Plant Cell Culture, A Practical Approach
+Texts - Pierik, In vitro Culture of Higher Plants; Dixon, Plant Cell Culture, A Practical Approach.

 Vocational Courses

 The Nova Scotia Agricultural College offers pre-employment and upgrading courses for several specific farm and farm-related careers.
 These may be of varying lengths and offered at different times of the year depending upon the topic(s) being studied.
 All vocational courses lead to vocational certificates.